 It also benefits from the support of the Henri Lebesgue Center, promoting excellence of research in mathematics in our regional area.
 In particular the Henri Lebesgue Center provides Master scholarships for talented students https://www.lebesgue.fr/content/bourses_master .

 It takes part to the French-Vietnamese Master program in applied maths.

-Partly renewed each year, our lectures typically cover a broad range of mathematics, either pure or applied: algebra, algebraic geometry, analysis, arithmetics, cryptography, differential geometry, dynamical systems, ergodic theory, numerical analysis, partial differential equations, probability, spectral theory, statistics, stochastic calculus, topology.
+Partly renewed each year, our lectures typically cover a broad range of mathematics, either pure or applied: algebra, algebraic geometry, analysis, arithmetic, cryptography, differential geometry, dynamical systems, ergodic theory, numerical analysis, partial differential equations, probability, spectral theory, statistics, stochastic calculus, topology.

 To a large extent, our schedule is synchronized (and travel expenses taken in charge by the Henri Lebesgue Center) to provide students with the opportunity to also attend lectures in a partner Master program in Nantes.
-At the begining of each semester lectures of both programs are presented jointly.
+At the beginning of each semester lectures of both programs are presented jointly.

 Seminar and internship